LJ-9801/NaN/README.md

 ## Requirements(For Now)
 1. Right now it only support Unix-like OS
-2. Install and activate a conda environment with a prefered Python version
-3. That's it!

 ## Installation
 1. run "bash setup.sh" to install the library